-- 1. Turn the Mode Selector to ON. - 2.
-Press the Manual Mode softkey. - Note: If the CONFIRM MANUAL MODE message displays, press the Confirm softkey to enter the Manual mode of operation. - 3.
-Select the ECG lead. - 4.
-Check the printer for an adequate supply of paper, then press the RECORDER button. - 5.
+- 1. Check the printer for an adequate supply of paper, then press the RECORDER button. - 2.
 Press and hold the SIZE button for at least 2 seconds.

 A calibration pulse of 1 mV appears on the display while the button is held.
 The amplitude of the calibration pulse is independent of the SIZE setting.